What to Do After a Car Accident in Arizona (Even Before You Call a Lawyer)

 • Most Arizona claims have a two-year deadline, but some situations have much shorter timelines.
 Don’t wait to ask.

-Most importantly, you don’t have to figure how to handle your Arizona accident claim alone.
+Most importantly, you don’t have to figure what to do after your car accident in Arizona alone.

 And you certainly don’t have to rush into decisions you don’t understand.